 “Each artist has his or her own story of how they got started in Houston, and we visit some of those locations and see how they are managing the mess that is 2020,” LeRoux says.

-Episodes of Meet Houston’s Artists will debut on social media upon completion this month.
+Episodes of Meet Houston’s Artists will debut on social media at 5 p.m.
+November 10.
 People can watch the docuseries trailer on YouTube by searching Mo LeRoux Art.
 Those who would like to see the making of the film can follow the film’s social-media accounts on Facebook and Instagram at Meet Houston’s Artists.

 “I’m excited to do this for the city, its art enthusiasts, and the artists,” she says.
 “I’m especially excited about the artists in the LGBTQ community that are on board and will be featured in the series.”